mobiletest2016/machine-learning-articles/articles/using-leaky-relu-with-keras.md

 We will use a [minibatch approach](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/gradient-descent-and-its-variants.md) (although strictly speaking, we don't use Gradient Descent but Adam for optimization), with a `batch_size` of 250.
 We train the model for a fixed amount of iterations, with `no_epochs = 25`, and have 10 classes.
 This makes sense, as digits range from 0 to 9, which are ten in total.

 20% of our training data will be used for validation purposes, and hence the `validation_split` is 0.2.
 Verbosity mode is set to True (by means of 'one'), which means that all output is returned to the terminal when running the model.
-Finally, we set the \[latex\]\\alpha\[/latex\] value for Leaky ReLU; in our case to 0.1.
+Finally, we set the $\\alpha$ value for Leaky ReLU; in our case to 0.1.
 Note that (1) any alpha value is possible _if_ it is equal or larger than zero, and (2) that you may also specify different alpha values for each layer you add Leaky ReLU to.
 This is however up to you.

 ### Data preparation